This article has links to products and services we love, which we may make commission from.

 Why?
 Because it helps me get my bearing (which are shocking for a travel blogger!) and I can annoy the local guides for insider tips on food, bars and top activities.

-Bucharest now has a walking tour and it is free.
+Bucharest now has a walking tour, and it is free.

-The walking tour takes you through the city and 500 years of history from Vlad the Impaler, you may know him as Dracula, to the 1989 Revolution.
+The walking tour takes you through the city, and 500 years of history from Vlad the Impaler, you may know him as Dracula, to the 1989 Revolution.

-4. Food Hood Bucuresti
+3. Food Hood Bucuresti

-Move over Portland, Bucharest’s food carts are in town.
-Seems like Romania’s capital is stealing the solid North American idea of food trucks with a couple of bars, bands, and bunting thrown into the mix.
+It seems like Romania’s capital is stealing the solid North American idea of food trucks with a couple of bars, bands, and bunting thrown into the mix.

 There are a variety of events held at Food Hood too such as yoga, badminton and record fairs.
-We dined and drank here at night, really casual vibes and live music.
+We dined and drank here at night, with really casual vibes and live music.

 - Facebook: Food Hood Bucharest

-5. Bucharest Markets Tour
+4. Bucharest Markets Tour

-If you really like food or if you prefer a more relaxed cultural experience check out the Bohemian Maret Tour.
+If you really like food or if you prefer a more relaxed cultural experience, check out the Bohemian Maret Tour.

 In this tour, you will try the beloved ‘mici’ street snack in Bucharest and local beers from the country craft breweries.